Cochlear Implants

 Candidacy Determination

-Comprehensive assessment results as well as patient and/or family input are compiled and considered by the CI team when determining whether a patient is a candidate for cochlear implantation.
-If a joint decision is made to proceed with cochlear implantation, then the CI team will initiate discussions with the patient and/or their family related to CI selection, surgery, follow-up, programming, and (re)habilitation.
+Comprehensive assessment results as well as patient and caregiver/care partner input are compiled and considered by the CI team when determining whether a patient is a candidate for cochlear implantation.
+If a joint decision is made to proceed with cochlear implantation, then the CI team will initiate discussions with the patient and/or their caregivers/care partners related to CI selection, surgery, follow-up, programming, and (re)habilitation.
 If, for any reason, the decision is to not proceed with cochlear implantation, then discussions will occur as to other aural (re)habilitation options that can be explored to optimize patient communication and participation.

 Selection

-Selection of a CI involves consideration of medical and audiologic factors, center offerings, patient and/or family input, and comparison of the available device components and features.
+Selection of a CI involves consideration of medical and audiologic factors, center offerings, patient and/or caregiver/care partner input, and comparison of the available device components and features.

 Treatment

-See the Treatment section of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, Hearing Loss (School-Age) Evidence Map, Hearing Loss (Adults) Evidence Map, and Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map.
+See the Treatment sections of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, Hearing Loss (School-Age) Evidence Map, and Hearing Loss (Adults) Evidence Map.
+For more information, see the Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map.

-The CI team considers each individual's specific needs, and all CI care is patient- and family-centered.
-It is crucial that the CI team work interprofessionally to determine the best treatment options for the individual.
-In addition, the team will educate and counsel a recipient and/or their family about device options, surgical implantation procedures, postsurgical care, audiologic management of the device(s), future processor upgrade, aural (re)habilitation, outcome expectations, and family involvement in the treatment process.
+All CI care is patient- and family-centered.
+The CI team works interprofessionally to determine the best treatment options for the patient.
+In addition, the team will educate and counsel a recipient and/or their caregivers/care partners about device options, surgical implantation procedures, postsurgical care, audiologic management of the device(s), future processor upgrade, aural (re)habilitation, outcome expectations, and caregiver/care partner involvement in the treatment process.

 See ASHA’s resource on interprofessional education/interprofessional practice (IPE/IPP).